astorfi/Caffe_Deep_Learning/README.md

 ## Caffe Installation

 As lots of the users may say `Caffe installation` is a challenging task.
 Please refer to [this installation](https://github.com/astorfi/Caffe_Deep_Learning/tree/master/Installation) for following a step by step process.
+The installation is subjected to CUDA 8.0 and NVIDIA TITAN X(Pwered by Pascal) GPUs.